ucsf-wynton/wynton-website-hpc/docs/status/index.md

 #### <span style="color: orange;">Major outage due to NetApp file-system failure</span>

-**Resolved**: The Wynton HPC system is considered fully functional again.
+**Resolved**: The {{ site.cluster.name }} system is considered fully functional again.
 The legacy, deprecated NetApp storage was lost.
 <br><span class="timestamp">February 10, 10:55 PDT</span>

 **Update**: The majority of the compute nodes have been rebooted and are now online and running jobs.
 We will actively monitor the system and assess the how everything works before we considered this incident resolved.